-- Massive galaxies today contain a super-massive blackhole, no exceptions! - Masses $\sim 3 \times 10^9$ solar, leftover from the First Stars (first 200 Myr)? - Must have fed enormously rapidly in the first 1 Byr after the Big Bang. - ullet Were eating cat-astrophically (and secretly) until they ran out of food ... - JWST is now imaging the First Quasars at $z \gtrsim 10$ (age $\lesssim 0.46$ Byr).
+- Massive galaxies today contain a super-massive blackhole, no exceptions! - Masses $\sim 3 \times 10^9$ solar, leftover from the First Stars (first 500 Myr)? - Must have fed enormously rapidly in the first 1 Byr after the Big Bang. - ullet Were eating cat-astrophically (and secretly) until they ran out of food ... - JWST can image the First Quasars to $z \gtrsim 10$ (if we can find them).